rodneymandap/samanage-py/README.md

 # samanage-py

+> Detailed usage documentation is still in progress

 My personal package to easily connect to Samanage ServiceDesk Platform.
 This is still a work in progress and doesn't support all modules provided by Samanage API but will add it in the future.